Drashti-007/Drashti-007/README.md

 ## About Me

-I'm a Computer Engineering student passionate about **Data Science**, **Machine Learning**, and understanding the logic behind secure systems.
+I'm a Computer Engineering student passionate about **Data Engineering**, **Machine Learning**, and understanding the logic behind secure systems.
 Currently exploring **Blockchain**, **Cryptography**, **Algorithms**, and **System Design**, while building a strong foundation in **Python**, **DSA**, and **Data Engineering**.

 Outside of tech, I enjoy playing **guitar**, **sketching**, **reading**, and **writing** content that blends creativity with logic.